shubham-2940/-devops-git-practice/git-commands.md

 ## Branching Commands ##

- git branch : to list all branches git branch <branch name> : to create new branch git checkout -b <branch name> : to create new branch and switch to it git switch <branch name> : used to switch between one branch to another.
+ git branch : to list all branches

+ git branch <'branch name'> : to create new branch git checkout -b <'branch name'> : to create new branch and switch to it git switch <'branch name'> : used to switch between one branch to another.